The following is an overview of the tailings re-treatment process:

 Built as part of mine development in the late 1990s, Century’s Karumba Port Facility includes dewatering and drying circuits, maintenance workshop, a concentrate storage shed and administration buildings.

-During operations the Karumba Port Facility received 3,000t of slurry each day into one of four balance tanks.
+During former operations the Karumba Port Facility received 3,000t of slurry each day into one of four balance tanks.
 The slurry was dewatered by five pressure filters, with concentrate then passed through a rotary dryer to remove excess water before being stockpiled in the concentrate storage shed in preparation for shipping.

 In late 2012, a three-year A$32M project to refurbish the concentrate storage shed and other facilities was also completed, ensuring the port area remains in operational condition.